 It’s easy to get caught up in all the hoopla when it comes to Australian housing.

-It’s easy to be concerned about Australian housing prices, which seem to just climb higher and higher.
+It’s easy to be concerned about Australian housing prices, which for years seemed to just climb higher and higher with no sign of stopping.

 It’s also easy to make a stupid mistake, or pass on a perfect opportunity, if you don’t know the facts.